cwant/wire_skin/README.md

 ![Screenshot](documentation/wire_skin_demo_displace.png?raw=true "Screenshot")
 w

-* `proportional_scale`: This is a boolean option. when this option is selected, the various length settings become proportions of the edge lengths near the vert cap:
+* `proportional_scale`: This is a boolean option.
+When this option is selected, the various length settings become proportions of the edge lengths near the vert cap:
   * pole measurements `inside_radius` and `outside_radius` are proportial to the average length of the incoming edges to a vertex;
   * profile measurements `dist`, `width`, and `height` are proportial to the edge that the profile is on.

+Now how much would you pay?
+But wait:

+* `edges_without_poles`: This is a boolean option.
+When this option is selected, the vertices that are connected to two edges (basically a bisected edge) do not have a full VertCap on them -- just a profile is produced at the vertex, not poles.
+This allows the user some control of the curvature on edges without.
+Take a look at the demo file.

 ## The demo file